mrsinham/blog/content/post/batch_sql.md

 INSERT INTO TABLE_NAME SELECT * FROM TABLE_WRK ON DUPLICATE KEY UPDATE FIELD_3 = VALUES(FIELD_3)
 ```

 It will insert new values that are based on the unique index and update the old ones.
 This operation costs more than the previous one but is my favorite.
-It will lock line by line and quite effective.
+It will lock line by line and is quite effective.